sneha-afk/KeplerKV/docs/planning.md

 * `class Store`: in-memory representation of the store
     * `class StoreValue`: variant type to hold different types of data

+### procedure for adding new commands
+1. Register a new value in the `CommandType` enum in `syntax_tree.h`
+2. Add the corresponding tokens mapped to the enum in `mapToCmd` in that file
+3. Add to the `CommandToFunction` map in `handler.cpp` if the new command will need a larger handler function, else it can be added to the `switch` statement in the main `handleQuery()` function
+4. Implement the necessary functionality within `Store` if applicable

 ## goals

 ### overall